OptimusPRlME/CityTour/README.md

 ## Installation
 To set up the database, execute the provided SQL script `CityTour_install.sql` in **SQL Server Management Studio (SSMS)** or any compatible database system that supports **T-SQL**, or restore provided backup file.
+Database was created and tested in `Microsoft SQL Server 2019 (RTM-GDR) (KB5046859) - 15.0.2130.3 (X64)`

 ## Importing Data
 A **staging table (`DataStaging`)** is used for importing data from a CSV file.
 To import data: